Soukous: Paris scene

-M'bilia Bel (center) performing in Kinshasa, Zaire, in 1986.
+Mbilia Bel (center) performing in Kinshasa, Zaire, in 1986.

 Israeli songwriter David Halfon's instrument shop in Saint-Michel became a central hub for African musicians, even as most Africans in Paris lived in Barbès, Saint-Denis, or Montreuil, the latter known for hosting the largest Malian community outside Mali.
 The shop became a bridge to the homeland, offering the sound of the familiar for a diaspora far from home.
 As business grew, David opened a full-fledged Afric' Music store, where his son Hervé, who worked after school, absorbed the sounds of Congo, Senegal, Nigeria, and the French Antilles.
 In 1988, David sold the store to start a chain of fast-food restaurants but continued to produce African music acts, including Diblo Dibala & Matchatcha, Les Cœurs Brisés, Branché, and Flaïsha Mani, nicknamed "the Diamond of Zaire".

 Swede-Swede, a band exclusively employing traditional instruments, operates out of Belgium, while Les Malo, primarily comprising former instructors from the National Institute of Arts in Kinshasa, specializes in Afro-jazz in Lyon.
 Tshala Muana gained prominence in Africa and Europe for her Luba traditional hip-swaying dance known as mutuashi, which make waves across African stadiums and earned her the moniker of "Queen of Mutuashi".
 Other female vocalists such as Déesse Mukangi, Djena Mandako, Faya Tess, Isa, and Abby Surya garnered widespread recognition.
 On 25 July 2000, the World Music Network released The Rough Guide to Congolese Soukous, a compilation album that showcased a diverse selection of songs by artists such as Franco Luambo, Tabu Ley Rochereau, Kanda Bongo Man, Papa Wemba, Koffi Olomide, Zaïko Langa Langa, Ry-Co Jazz, Déesse Mukangi, Pépé Kallé, Thu Zahina, Yondo Sister, Nouvelle Génération, and Sam Mangwana.